Mijick/CameraView/README.md

 </p>

+### There is much more besides:
+- Advanced camera controls.
+- Gesture support.
+- Thoroughly designed animations.
+- Supports Swift 6.0.
+- ... and much more.

 <!--Documentation-->
 # 🚀 How to use it?
 Visit the framework's [documentation page](https://link.mijick.com/camera-wiki) to learn how to integrate your project with **MijickCameras**.